Choreographer Julie Jade

 When I’m working with dancers, I try to teach them to celebrate their strengths, train their weaknesses and not to play it safe creatively.
 Certainly when it comes to freestyle choreography, often it’s the mistakes that yield the most creative wins.

-Choreography for a performance not only requires skilled dancers.
-But also you inspiring the creative direction of it and perfect military synchronisation.
-What’s your strategy plan?
+Choreography for performance not only requires skilled dancers.
+But also you inspiring the creative direction of it and perfect military synchronization.
+What’s your strategic plan?

 Anything new in the pipeline?